 - Wash sweet potatoes, and brush lightly with olive oil.
 Sprinkle with salt, to taste.

-- Baked sweet potatoes for 1 hour 20 minutes, or until the flesh has reduced and is very soft.
+- Baked sweet potatoes for 40 minutes – 90 minutes, or until the flesh has reduced and is very soft.
 The skin will very easily pull off the potatoes when they are ready.
+Smaller potatoes (less than 3 inches in diameter) will take closer to 40 minutes.
+Very large potatoes will take 90 minutes.

 My family is obsessed with sweet potatoes and this is the perfect recipe for baking them!
 Thank you!